Greengoblin007/ff7tools-to-update-some-headers/README.md

 # ff7tools-to-update-some-headers

-As you may or may not know, Cebix forgot to include some useful tools in his packages (https://github.com/cebix/ff7tools).
+As you may or may not know, Cebix forgot to include some useful tools in his files (https://github.com/cebix/ff7tools).
 To be more specific, they allow to decompress these files:

 - WINDOW.BIN (several graphics, game font and VFW)